-The GST Board will review this policy every 2 years, or sooner if there are any legislative changes or recommendations from the Trust.
-The governing committee of St Marys will also review this policy following a complaint panel meeting to ensure that it met the requirement to provide a clear, fair and efficient complaints procedure and make recommendations to the Trust for consideration in the development of this policy.
+The GST Board will review this policy every 3 years, or sooner if there are any legislative changes or recommendations from the Trust.
+The Local Committee of St Mary's CofE Primary School will also review this policy following a complaint panel meeting to ensure that it met the requirement to provide a clear, fair and efficient complaints procedure and make recommendations to the Trust for consideration in the development of this policy.